 Average Price Per Square Foot

-You can arrive at the average per square foot cost of a home by adding the square foot cost of each home that has sold in any given area and dividing by the number of homes that sold.
+You can arrive at the "average" per-square-foot cost of a home by adding the square-foot cost of each home that's sold in a given area then dividing that by the number of homes that sold.

 - Property A sold at $200 per square foot.

 - Property B sold at $167 per square foot.